satoshi/Artifactory-Client/README.md

 ## set\_item\_properties( path => $path, properties => { key => \[ values \] }, recursive => 0,1 )

 Takes path and properties then set item properties.
 Supply recursive => 0 if you want to suppress propagation of properties downstream.
 Note that properties are a hashref with key-arrayref pairs, such as:

     $prop = { key1 => ['a'], key2 => ['a', 'b'] }

 ## delete\_item\_properties( path => $path, properties => \[ key\_names \], recursive => 0,1 )

 Takes path and properties then delete item properties.
 Supply recursive => 0 if you want to suppress propagation of properties downstream.

+## set\_item\_sha256\_checksum( repoKey => 'foo', path => 'bar' )

+Calculates an artifact's SHA256 checksum and attaches it as a property (with key "sha256").
+If the artifact is a folder, then recursively calculates the SHA256 of each item in the folder and attaches the property to each item.

 ## retrieve\_artifact( $path, $filename )

 Takes path and retrieves artifact on the path.
 If $filename is given, artifact content goes into the $filename rather than the HTTP::Response object.

 ## retrieve\_latest\_artifact( path => $path, version => $version, release => $release, integration => $integration,
  flag => 'snapshot', 'release', 'integration' )